astronomer/docs/learn/custom-airflow-ui-docs-tutorial.md

     """
     ```

-4. Add this code with a string written in YAML format above the definition of your task:
+4. Add the following code with a string written in YAML format:

     ```python
     doc_yaml_task = """